La Conner Marina – Gateway to San Juan Islands Wildlife Viewing

 Other Birds of Note

-Ready to get out into our waters and see the awe-inspiring sights of our wildlife?
-We’d be happy to host you at the beginning of your boating trip into the San Juan Islands, or as a final stop-over on your way home from your trip.
+Ready to get out into our waters and see the awe-inspiring sights of our wildlife this summer?
+We’d be happy to host you (when it is safe to do so) at the beginning of your boating trip into the San Juan Islands, or as a final stop-over on your way home from your trip.
 Give us a hail on the radio, or call us from your cell phone, and we’ll make sure to reserve a spot on our docks for you.

 Boat Moorage in La Conner – Easy Access to the San Juan Islands

-If you’re a Northwest boater with a boat moored in the central or south Puget Sound, and you love traveling within our northern Puget Sound waters, you know how long the trip can be from the Seattle area up to the San Juan Islands.
-Wouldn’t it be great if you could find high-quality less expensive moorage for your boat, plus be within an hour of the beauty of the San Juan Islands and Gulf Islands, British Columbia waters?
+If you’re a Northwest boater with a boat moored in the central or south Puget Sound, and you love traveling within the Salish Sea, you know how long the trip can be from the Seattle area up to the San Juan Islands.
+Wouldn’t it be great if you could find high-quality less expensive moorage for your boat, plus be within an hour of the beauty of the San Juan Islands and the Gulf Islands, British Columbia waters?
 Our marina near the San Juan Islands has a variety of long-term and seasonal moorage options and rates.